From subtle spaciness to shimmering soundscapes, reverb is the word (is the word)…

 The latest incarnation is the RV-6 Digital Reverb, which extends that capabilities of the RV series further with a trio of functional controls that include Delay/Shimmer/Dynamics as well as a selection of reverb types including Room/Hall/Plate/Spring/Modulate.

-We could go to town on how good the RV-6 is, but we’ve already done that in our Ultimate BOSS RV-6 review.
-However, if you’d like the quick run-through then check out the video below.
+We could go to town on how good the RV-6 is, but we’ve already done that in our Ultimate BOSS RV-6 review, which will highlight why it is a best reverb pedal contender.

 4. Electro Harmonix Oceans 11 Reverb